-In 1973, Broadcast Systems solved the technical problems of providing eight TV and four fin stations in San Francisco with a common antenna site-atop a 977-foot tower on Mt.
+In 1973, Broadcast Systems solved the technical problems of providing eight tv and four fm stations in San Francisco with a common antenna site-atop a 977-foot tower on Mt.
 Sutro-to overcome the topography and construction impediments that had previously marred reception.

 In 1974, RCA introduced the TR-600 Video Tape Recorder which took advantage of the increasing emphasis on cost effectiveness by incorporating into its design capabilities formerly offered as accessories.
-The TR-600 is on its way to becoming the largest selling VTR that RCA Broadcast Systems has ever built.
+The TR-600 is on its way to becoming the largest selling VTR that RCA Broadcast Systems has every built.